FIOpwK/Sprint-Challenge--JavaScript/README.md

 closure is essentially the scope of an object, function or statement of code.

 4. Describe the four rules of the 'this' keyword.
-1: Implicit Binding
+1: Window/Global Object Binding: when `this` refers to the window or console object
-2: Explicit Binding
+2: Implicit Binding: when a function is called  using dot or bracket notation.
-3: New Binding
+3: New Binding: when a constructor function is used to create a new object instance.
-4: Window/Object Binding
+4: Explicit Binding: when using `call` or `apply` methods, this is explicitedly defined.

 5. Why do we need super() in an extended class?
 We need and use super() to access the parent class whenever extends is used.